 Q: Can I feed birds but not squirrels?

 A: First, choose a suet with no nuts or seeds.
 We offer a number of suet choices that fill that bill!
 Or, choose a suet that contains a hot pepper taste that squirrels dislike.
 Again, we have a number of suet choices that fill that bill!
-Finally, consider a squirrel-proof suet feeder that allows birds to feed but excludes furry visitors.
+You could also consider a squirrel-proof suet feeder that allows birds to feed but excludes furry visitors.
+Finally, if the squirrels ever do become more of a problem than you can handle, you could consider calling someone like this Humane Squirrel Removal in Johns Creek service out to remove them from your property without causing them any harm.

 Make Your Own Suet